AlexandreDecan/sismic/docs/format.rst

 States
 ******

-A statechart must declare an initial state.
+A statechart must declare a root state.
 Each state consist of at least a mandatory *name*.
 Depending on the state type, other optional fields can be declared.

 .. code:: yaml

     statechart:
       name: with state
-      initial state:
+      root state:
         name: root